 1998 Gas Directive

-Only about 38% of EU gas needs are met with their own production.
+Only about 38% of EU gas needs are met with their production.
 Central and Eastern European members are almost 100% reliant on Russian imports.
 The directive includes a requirement for member states to develop competitive, non-discriminatory markets in gas.

 2003 Electric and Gas Directives

 The EU adopted the second set of directives in 2003.
 This included:

 - Requirement for unbundling transmission and production

 - Liberalizing markets for non-household gas and electric customers by 2004 and households by 2007 – allowing customers power choice

-These have proven to be challenging to implement in practice due to high concentration with national or regional monopolies blocking new entrants and controlling imports.
+Due to high concentration, these have proven challenging to implement in practice, with national or regional monopolies blocking new entrants and controlling imports.

 The Third Package required foreign companies to comply with unbundling requirements before making any investments or acquisitions in the EU.
-The 2009 adoption of the package provided for three options for unbundling:
+The 2009 adoption of the package provided three options for unbundling:

 - Ownership unbundling (preferred) – companies could not own both transmission and generation assets.

 - Independent System Operator (ISO) – Legal unbundling, with vertically integrated firms required to hand over management to an ISO

-- Independent Transmission Operator (ITO) – allows integrated companies to retain ownership of their grids but must give up daily management of the grid to an ITO.
+- Independent Transmission Operator (ITO) – allows integrated companies to retain ownership of their grids but must give up daily grid management to an ITO.

-The package also harmonizes and strengthens the powers and duties of national regulators, ensuring that national regulators are truly independent of industry interests and mandating that regulators cooperate through the European Agency for the Cooperation of Energy Regulators (ACER).
-Gas and electricity transmission system operators would be required to cooperate by establishing a European Network for Transmission System Operators (ENTSO).
+The package also harmonizes and strengthens the powers and duties of national regulators, ensuring that national regulators are genuinely independent of industry interests and mandating that regulators cooperate through the European Agency for the Cooperation of Energy Regulators (ACER).
+Gas and electricity transmission system operators must cooperate by establishing a European Network for Transmission System Operators (ENTSO).

 The reliance on Russian gas creates significant challenges for the EU.
 Russia does not apply the ECT, and the 2007 Third Energy Package impacted the desire of Gazprom to invest in European projects due to the unbundling requirements.
-There are several NGOs and IGO’s that the EU participates in to stabilize the European energy sector.
+The EU participates in several NGOs and IGOs to stabilize the European energy sector.